nocobase/nocobase/docs/en-US/welcome/release/index.md

 ### New features

-- Fields: 整数字段
+- Fields: Integer field
-- Blocks: 支持在区块里显示关系表的字段
+- Blocks: Display fields of relational collections in blocks
-- Plugins: 筛选条件支持变量
+- Plugins: Filter conditions support variables

 ### Breaking changes

-- 新版本关系默认不建立外键约束，旧版本升级后会删除掉所有已创建的外键约束
+- New version does not create foreign key constraints by default, old version will delete all created foreign key constraints after upgrade
-- 之前使用 yarn create 安装的 NocoBase 应用，需要重新 yarn create，再执行 `yarn nocobase upgrade --raw`
+- If you installed NocoBase using yarn create before, you need to yarn create again and then execute `yarn nocobase upgrade --raw`

 ### Details